 Food and Drink

 Visitors to the area may default to Portland for dining options, but Hillsboro and the Tualatin Valley can measure up.
 Copper River is about 10 minutes from the ballpark and serves steak, burgers, seafood, pasta and more.
 Both cities also offer plenty of options when it comes to wine and beer, and those in town for a few days can branch out to explore one of the region's wine loops or ale trails.

 The Aloft Hillsboro-Beaverton houses visiting teams when they come to play the Hops and has been called the best hotel in the league.
 It’s one of many reasonably priced options within a 15-minute drive to the ballpark.

 The only other affiliated team in Oregon is the Eugene Emeralds, the Giants’ High-A West affiliate, who play two hours down I-5 on the University of Oregon campus.
 But from late May to early August, the collegiate West Coast League features four teams (one-fourth of the league) within the state: the Portland Pickles, the Bend Elks, the Corvallis Knights and the Springfield Drifters.
 Recent West Coast alumni include 2020 AL Cy Young Award winner Shane Bieber, sluggers Mitch Haniger and Rhys Hoskins, and Adley Rutschman, the No. 1 pick in the 2019 Draft.

 The Road to Phoenix

 Arizona’s affiliates are spread out among four states in the West.
-Prospective D-backs will start out at Low-A Visalia, Calif., before coming to Hillsboro.
+Prospective D-backs will start out at Single-A Visalia, Calif., before coming to Hillsboro.
 From there, it’s on to Double-A in Amarillo, Texas, and Triple-A Reno, Nev., before a hopeful callup to Chase Field.
 Check out other Ballpark Guides at the links below.